|

 contact doublet doesn't change with object distance.

-Strongly curved surface give rise to higher order
+Strongly curved surfaces give rise to higher order

 aberrations, and astigmatism is no exception.
 Although relatively rare